jkenlooper/chill/docs/index.md

 Not all the data for a site needs to be in a database.
 A document folder can be configured to store text files that a node can refer to.
 The jinja2 template can use the `readfile` filter to read the file and optionally pass it along to other filters like a markdown filter.
-The `chill operate` command can be used to easily assign a node's value to the name of a document in the folder.

 ## routes
 more detail and examples